High-contrast observations of extrasolar planets and protoplanetary disks

 Student event: Meet the speaker

-We invite you to a student-only discussion-round with Dr. Sasha Quanz before his Munich Physics Colloquium talk.
+We invite you to a student-only discussion-round with Dr. Sascha Quanz before his Munich Physics Colloquium talk.
 Be curious and feel free to ask any question.